 In July 2012, the Internal Revenue Service ("IRS") issued a Notice of Proposed Adjustment (the "Notice") asserting we are subject to a penalty with respect to an alleged untimely deposit of withholding taxes related to the exercise of certain non-qualified stock options in connection with our initial public offering in 2010.
 In 2012, we recorded an estimate of probable loss within accounts payable and accrued liabilities in our unaudited condensed consolidated statements of financial condition.
 During the first quarter of 2013, the IRS issued a Summary of Employment Tax Examination (the "Summary") and we remitted payment which approximated amounts previously accrued in accordance with the Summary.
-We are awaiting final consent of resolution from the IRS.
-We believe the outcome of this matter will not have a material impact beyond the amounts recorded to our unaudited condensed consolidated statements of income, financial condition or cash flows.
+During the third quarter of 2013, the matter was concluded with no impact beyond the amounts previously recorded to our unaudited condensed consolidated statements of income, financial condition or cash flows.

 In the second quarter of 2013, we reached an agreement with our principal regulator to resolve a matter related to email surveillance and production.
 During the first quarter of 2013, we recorded an estimate of a probable loss within professional services and accounts payable and accrued liabilities in our unaudited condensed consolidated statements of income and financial condition, respectively.
-The outcome of this matter did not differ materially from the amount recorded in our unaudited condensed consolidated statements of income, financial condition or cash flows as of and for the three and six months ended June 30, 2013.
+The outcome of this matter did not differ materially from the amount recorded in our unaudited condensed consolidated statements of income, financial condition or cash flows as of and for the three and nine months ended September 30, 2013.